The Human Papilloma Virus (HPV) is a very common virus which spreads through intimate skin to skin contact.

 We offer a vaccine called Gardasil® which protects against the main high risk types (16, 18) as well as 2 common low risk types (6, 11) which have been associated with genital warts.

 Who can have HPV vaccination?

-Everyone* between the ages of 18 and 45 (males and females) can have the vaccination.
+Everyone (males and females) between the ages of 18 and 45 can have the vaccination if there is evidence of no current infection with the subtypes vaccinated against.
 Safety in pregnancy has not been established and we therefore do not recommend vaccination during pregnancy.

 Gardasil is for preventative use only and has no effect on active HPV infections.
 Gardasil has not been shown to have a therapeutic effect and is therefore not indicated for treatment of cervical cancer, genital warts or other established HPV-related conditions.